History of Georgia Power in Timeline

 Georgia Power

-In 1902, Georgia Railway and Power Company was established and began operations, running streetcars in Atlanta as a successor to the Atlanta Consolidated Street Railway Company.
+In 1902, the Georgia Railway and Power Company was established, marking the beginning of Georgia Power.
+It started operations by running streetcars in Atlanta, succeeding the Atlanta Consolidated Street Railway Company.

 1937: Trolleybus Operations Begin

-In 1950, Georgia Power's network of 31 electric bus routes was the largest trolley bus system in the United States.
-Following the Atlanta transit strike in 1950, the Atlanta Transit Company (ATC) took over operations.
+In 1950, Georgia Power's network of 31 electric bus routes was the largest trolley bus system in the United States, subsequently, after the Atlanta transit strike of 1950, the Atlanta Transit Company took over operations.

-According to Natural History Magazine, in 2006, Plant Scherer was the largest single point-source for carbon dioxide emissions in the United States.
+According to Natural History Magazine, in 2006, the Robert W. Scherer Power Plant (Plant Scherer) was the largest single point-source for carbon dioxide emissions in the United States.

 2006: Merger with Savannah Electric & Power Company

-In 2006, Savannah Electric & Power Company, a subsidiary of Southern Company, was merged into Georgia Power.
+In 2006, Savannah Electric & Power Company, previously a separate subsidiary of Southern Company, was merged into Georgia Power.

-November 2007: Plant Scherer Ranked Among Top CO2 Producers Globally
+November 2007: Plant Scherer Listed Among Top CO2 Producers

-In November 2007, Plant Scherer was ranked 20th in the world in terms of carbon dioxide emissions by the Center for Global Development.
-It was the only power plant in the United States listed among the world's top 25 carbon dioxide producers.
+In November 2007, Plant Scherer was ranked 20th in the world for carbon dioxide emissions by the Center for Global Development, making it the only power plant in the United States among the world's top 25 CO2 producers.

-In 2011, Georgia Power asked for approval to convert the coal-fired Plant Mitchell to run on wood fuel, with the retrofit planned to begin in 2011.
+In 2011, Georgia Power requested approval to convert the coal-fired Plant Mitchell to run on wood fuel.

 April 2015: Intended Closure of Plant Mitchell